m2lines/m2lines.github.io/content/jobs.md

 ### Princeton University

+Apply for any of the following four positions at https://www.princeton.edu/acad-positions/position/19081.

 * 1 postdoc to apply machine learning techniques to develop a parameterization of model bias correction in the context of an ocean data assimilation system.

 * 1 postdoc to apply machine learning techniques to improve the representation of vertical mixing in the ocean surface boundary layer for climate model applications.